Fees & Requirements

 7 a.m. - 5 p.m.

 A marriage license may be issued in any county and used in any county in the state of Colorado.
 However, the license must be used within 35 days from the date of issue.
 The license is issued the day it is applied for and may be used immediately.
-You can apply for a marriage license at the Adams County Clerk and Recorder's Office (4430 South Adams County Parkway, Suite E2400) or at one of the Adams County motor vehicle locations
+You can apply for a marriage license at the Adams County Clerk and Recorder's Office (4430 South Adams County Parkway, Suite E2400).
+Starting June 1st, 2015 marriage and civil union licenses will be issued exclusively in the Adams County Recording Department and will not be issued at any of our Motor Vehicle locations.

 - Marriage license fee: $30